 A mandatory NCLEX review class is given for graduating seniors in the LPN, traditional and accelerated BSN tracks.
-There is no additional charge for the review class, which is held the week after graduation.
+There is no additional charge for the review class, however the course is a graduation requirement.

 PROFESSIONAL LICENSURE APPLICATION PROCEDURE

 Students successfully completing the traditional baccalaureate program are eligible to apply to take the NCLEX (National Council of State Board Licensure Examination) to obtain licensure as a registered nurse (RN).